Copypants/flapi/README.md

 ### Handling Errors
 API errors are passed directly to the next function.
 You can catch them by checking the stat property of the data returned.
+In most scenarios a message property should also be passed.
 ``` javascript
 flapiClient.api({
   method : 'flickr.class.method',